Hao20210808/Hao20210808/README.md

-My name is Hao-Zhong, Yang.
+Hi, my name is Hao-Zhong, Yang.
 I’m a third year student in the Computer
 Science Internet Engineering department of Tamkang University.

-The opportunity to become interested in information was when I took elective courses in high school.
+The opportunity to
+become interested in information was when I took elective courses in high school.
 I participated in laser cutting,